 Today is the day.
 This is your complete step by step guide to limewash a stacked stone fireplace.
 I promise it’s a very doable project.
 In fact, we did this in just three half days.
 I hope this encourages you to take an element in your home that you may not love and really give it new life.
 We are so thrilled with the results and encourage anyone thinking about this project to jump in.
 Without further ado, let’s learn how to limewash your stacked stone fireplace.

+This question can only be answered by you.
+Natural stone is beautiful and it sure is having a moment right now.
+At the end fo the day, our stone was not real and we just didn’t love it.
+We felt that it added to much weigh to the our living room.
 The quote to have a professional limewash this (grouting not included) was $1000.
 We were able to tackle this entire makeover (including grout and supplies) for under $200.
 While it was three days of sweat equity it was absolutely worth it.
+This technique would also work on a brick fireplace.

 - Clean the stone.
 Before you jump into painting, feel the stone.
 Is it dusty?
 If so, wipe with a damp cloth.
 Because the fireplace is inside, it should be rather clean.
 Ours was dusty from when we refinished the wood floors.